UA-ResearchComputing-HPC/hpc-documentation/docs/registration_and_access/group_management/index.md

 Students in your class group will only be able to access files and directories owned by the class group.
 This means they will not be able to access files and directories owned by your standard research group.

 ### Running Jobs and Allocations
-Due to Arizona sales tax restrictions, {==class groups may only use the windfall queue on Puma==}.
-However, {==standard hours may be used by students on Ocelote==}.
-To submit standard jobs on Ocelote, students will use the class group's name for the ```--account``` Slurm directive.
+Due to Arizona sales tax restrictions {==class groups may only use the Ocelote cluster==}.
+To submit standard jobs on Ocelote, students will use the class group's name for the `--account` Slurm directive.
 For example:

 ```bash
 #SBATCH --account=hpc101
 #SBATCH --partition=standard
 ```
 Standard hours used on Ocelote are pulled from the same pool as your research group so make sure to plan accordingly.
-If you run the command ```va```, you will see the class group as being nested under the total time allocated to your primary research group as well as any others you may have created.
-Students will not see the names of your other research groups if they run va unless they are members.
+If a student runs the command ```va```, they will see the class group as being nested under the total time allocated to your primary research group as well as any others you may have created.
+Students will not see the names of your other research groups if they run `va` unless they are members.

 ```bash
 (ocelote) [faculty_netid@wentletrap ~]$ va